-The Democratic Coalition Against Trump has created an app called Boycott Trump that offers its users an organized list of all the companies that have ties to Donald Trump’s empire.
+The Democratic Coalition Against Trump has created an app called Boycott Trump, which offers its users an organized list of all the companies that have ties to Donald Trump’s empire.

 Some companies, such as Starbucks (has locations in Trump Tower), may be difficult for many to boycott, while others should be much easier.

-Some of the more noteworthy companies on the list include Amazon, which sells Trump’s line of menswear as well as Ivanka’s clothing; PayPal, whose co-founder Peter Thiel is a supporter and donor of Trump; and Groupon and Sprint, which sponsor Celebrity Apprentice.
+Some of the more noteworthy companies on the list include Amazon, which sells Trump’s line of menswear as well as Ivanka’s clothing; and Groupon and Sprint, which sponsor Celebrity Apprentice.

 (Photo: Tom Pennington/Getty Images)